ehein6/emu-microbench/emu_c_utils/README.md

 - **No cilk_for**: `cilk_for` is not working correctly on Emu hardware right now.
 It is also implemented rather inefficiently in the simulator.
-- **No lambdas**:  C doesn't have lambdas, so instead we use a function pointer and a void pointer to the captured data.
+- **No lambdas**:  C doesn't have lambdas, so instead we use a function pointer and a va_list to forward the captured data.
 The lambda function needs to be defined before the function that runs a parallel loop.
 Also, to avoid the overhead of an indirect function call for each element, each user-provided lambda is expected to handle a range of elements (from `begin` to `end`) rather than a single element.